OdatNurd/OverrideAudit/README.md

 This is an optional list of package names which should be excluded from commands that show/calculate override information.

+### `diff_context_lines`: *3 ###

+When displaying a diff for an override, this specifies how many unchanged lines before and after each difference are displayed to provide better context for the changes.

 <!--
 #### `oa_startup_check`: *true/false ###